artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 >[!NOTE]
 >
->On pages with more than one video, each video uses the same configuration set in the tags rule executing on that page.
+>On pages with more than one video, each video uses the same configuration set in the tag rule executing on that page.
 For example, if you create a rule with an event that triggers on video 50% complete, each video on the page triggers the rule at the 50% cue point.

 The Extension relies on the following logic to rewrite the iFrames: